sparkdotfi/spark-gov-relay/README.md

 3. Use proper labeling for your open PR (always set adequate priority and status)
 4. Get an approving review from at least one of three designated reviewers - **@hexonaut**, **@lucas-manuel** or **@barrutko**
 5. Enjoy governance messages being passed through the bridge to your domain! 🎉

-***
-*The IP in this repository was assigned to Mars SPC Limited in respect of the MarsOne SP*